Jayantgh/Jayantgh/README.md

 - 👋 Hi, I’m @Jayantaghosh
-- 👀 I’m interested in data analyst
+- 👀 I’m interested in Data World
-- 🌱 I’m currently learning fashion management
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ecommerce business
+- 💞️ I’m looking to collaborate on new projects related to data analytics
 - 📫 How to reach me by my email jayantaghosh28892@gmail.com

 <!---